F4llCode/F4llHooks/README.md

 # F4llHooks

 F4llHooks is a Python script that allows you to send messages to Discord webhooks easily.
-AKA, Webhook spammer xd
+AKA, Webhook spammer.

 ## Prerequisites

 Make sure you have the following installed on your system:

 - Python 3.x
 - [pip](https://pip.pypa.io/en/stable/installation/) (Python package installer)